 If you were working as a freelance developer and want MNC to consider your development experience when offering you the salary, you should be able to show your expertise in the technical interview.

-What I mean is, if you were working as PHP freelancer and the job requirement is for an experienced PHP developer, they may consider your experience provided you are able to show your PHP expertise in the technical interview.
+What I mean is, if you were working as a PHP freelancer and the job requirement is for an experienced PHP developer, they may consider your experience provided you can show your PHP expertise in the technical interview.

-If you are a PHP developer and if you are applying as a developer in different technology, your experience may not be considered.
-This is even true even when switching a job from one technology to other.
-The experience that decides better CTC is relevant experience and not how many years you have been working.
+If you are a PHP developer, and if you are applying as a developer in different technology, your experience may not be considered.
+The same is true, even when switching a job from one technology to another.
+The relevant expertise decides better CTC and not how many years you have been working.

-Instead of taking up a marketing position in an MNC, opt for a service based smaller company who considers your freelancing experience.
+Instead of taking up a marketing position in an MNC, opt for a service-based smaller company that considers your freelancing experience.
 As you gain marketing experience, you can make a move to an MNC.

 Team Management Experience

-If you were an individual freelancer, project management or team leader experience may not be valid but if you were a start-up managing few people, your experience may be considered for a project manager or a team lead.
+If you were an individual freelancer, project management or team leader experience may not be valid.
+However, if you were a start-up and managing people, your experience may be considered for a project manager or a team lead.

 In an interview, expect questions related to why you want to be making a move from owning a company to working for a company.
-There can be various reasons why you couldn’t make it but two most common reasons can be:
+There can be various reasons why you couldn’t make it, but the two most common reasons can be:

-- You did not get enough clients consistently every month to remain floated.
+- You did not get enough clients consistently every month to remain floating.

 - Your team wasn’t efficient enough to deliver on time to remain profitable.

-If you are looking for a team management job, make sure you don’t hint that your team wasn’t efficient enough because if you are in total control of your team and who can be part of your team and still if you can’t produce results, you will be seen as a person who lacks the management skills.
+If you are looking for a team management job, make sure you don’t hint that your team wasn’t efficient enough.
+If you were in total control of the team and still can’t produce results, you will be seen as a person who lacks team-management skills.